jhawcroft/jxbot/README.md

 === Have you heard of Program O, or Program E? ===

 Yes.
 Program E doesn't appear to have been updated or supported since 2005.
-On inspection I found Program O to be too much like spaghetti behind the cute interface.
-Hats off to the efforts of the developers to produce a working product, but it isn't my cup of tea.
-Although the engineering in JxBot has substantial room for improvement, it is overall a much neater system.
+On inspection I found Program O to be a little bit too much like spaghetti behind the cute interface.
+Obviously substantial effort has gone into the program, however, but the engineering just wasn't going to end up being what I had in mind without a complete rewrite.
+Although the engineering in JxBot has substantial room for improvement at this early stage, it has the makings of a much cleaner system.